 "I don't scrub no floors.
 You'll scrub the floors.
 That's a man's work.
-And I might as well tell ya' somethin'
+And I might as well tell ya' somethin' else right now.
+I get Thursdays and Sundays off, see?" - The Honeymooners

 "Now, I must have Wednesday afternoons off and every weekend.
 I can't possibly come before 9:00 in the morning, and I must leave before 7:00 at night.
-Of course, you have an automatic dishwasher?" -I Love Lucy
+Of course, you have an automatic dishwasher?" - I Love Lucy